D.J. McPhee D.J. McPhee3 February 2023 Open Science

 An experiment involving walnuts

 By profiling 80 undergraduate students, researchers sought to learn more about the potential benefits of walnuts.
-Half the group ate walnuts, and half did not.
+Half the group ate walnuts and half did not.
 Researchers then asked subjects to report on their mental health at different time intervals.
 They also monitored metabolic biomarkers and sleep quality during that time.
-While there were some impressive results in terms of the effects that walnuts had on the academic situations of some students, more research is required.
+While there were some impressive results in terms of the effects that walnuts had on the academic situations of some students, more research is required to confirm the findings.

 Other research about these nuts

-Foods showed how using pulsed light could help improve the microbiological safety of walnuts without opening their shells.
-And another paper in Nutrients investigated walnuts and reducing the likelihood of genetic diseases.
+An article in Foods showed how using pulsed light could help improve the microbiological safety of walnuts without opening their shells.
+And a review in Nutrients investigated the link between walnuts and reducing the likelihood of genetic diseases.
 In the end, they found that introducing them into a healthy diet could reduce the risk of cardiovascular disease.
 Because they have healthy fats, fiber, and can have positive effects on the heart, its easy to see why they’re recommended for consumption!

 Peanuts